sunng87/slacker/README.md

 # slacker

+**"Superman is a slacker."**

-slacker is a deadly simple RPC framework for Clojure based on [aleph](https://github.com/ztellman/aleph) and [carbonite](https://github.com/sunng87/carbonite/).
+slacker is a simple RPC framework for Clojure based on [aleph](https://github.com/ztellman/aleph) and [carbonite](https://github.com/sunng87/carbonite/).
 I forked carbonite because slacker requires it to work on clojure 1.2.